letsencrypt/boulder/README.md

 ------

 Boulder has a Dockerfile to make it easy to install and set up all its dependencies.
-This approach is most suitable if you just need to set up Boulder for the purpose of testing client software against it.
+This is how the maintainers work on Boulder, and is our main recommended way to run it.

 To start Boulder in a Docker container, run:

-    ./test/run-docker.sh

-Or, using docker-compose:

     docker-compose up

+To run tests:

+    docker-compose run boulder ./test.sh

+To run a specific unittest:

+    docker-compose run boulder go test ./ra

 Slow start
 ----------

-This approach is better if you intend to develop on Boulder frequently, because it's challenging to develop inside the Docker container.
+If you can't use the Docker setup, you here are instructions for setting up a Boulder development environment without it.

 We recommend setting git's [fsckObjects setting](https://groups.google.com/forum/#!topic/binary-transparency/f-BI4o8HZW0/discussion)